influxdata/docs-v2/content/v2.0/influxdb-templates/create.md

   -t $INFLUX_TOKEN
 ```

-For information about other options and flags, see the
+For information about flags, see the
 [`influx pkg export all` documentation](/v2.0/reference/cli/influx/pkg/export/all/).

 ### Export specific resources
-Use the `influx pkg export` with resource flags to export all specific templatable
+To export specific templatable resources within an organization to a template manifest,
-resources into a new template manifest.
+use the `influx pkg export` with resource flags for each resource to include.
 Provide the following:

 - **Organization name** or **ID**